Opuntia stricta (Haw.) Haw.

 Cactus chinensis, Cactus dillenii, Cactus indicus, Cactus opuntia, Cactus strictus, Consolea bahamana, Opuntia anahuacensis, Opuntia atrocapensis, Opuntia bahamana, Opuntia bentonii, Opuntia chinensis, Opuntia dillenii, Opuntia inermis, Opuntia macrantha, Opuntia magnifica, Opuntia melanosperma, Opuntia nitens, Opuntia subsphaerocarpa, Opuntia tunoidea, Opuntia zebrina, Pilocereus flavispinus

-Opuntia stricta is a shrubby, low-spreading to erect cactus, up 6.6 feet (2 m) tall, with fleshy, dull green to grey-green stem segments.
+Opuntia stricta is a cactus that grows as erect or spreading shrub, up 6.6 feet (2 m) tall, with fleshy, dull green to grey-green stem segments.
 The basal stem segments sometimes thicken and form a trunk.
 The upper segments are flattened, elliptic to obovate, up to 14 inches (35 cm) long, up to 8 inches (20 cm) wide and up to 0.8 inches (2 cm) thick.
-The areoles are scattered, spineless or with often 1 or more, yellowish, up to 1.6 inches (4 cm) long spines and numerous short, yellow glochids.
+The areoles are scattered, spineless, or with often one or more, yellowish, up to 1.6 inches (4 cm) long spines and numerous short, yellow glochids.
 The solitary flowers are yellow to yellowish-orange and appear in spring and summer.
 They are up to 2.4 inches (6 cm) long and about the same in diameter.
-The edible fruits are purplish-red, egg-shaped, up to 3.2 inches (8 cm) long and up to 1.6 inches (4 cm) in diameter.
+The edible fruits are purplish-red, egg-shaped, up to 3.2 inches (8 cm) long, and up to 1.6 inches (4 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).